Exceptional collections on toric Fano threefolds and birational geometry: Introduction

 It should be pointed out that there is a smooth projective toric (not Fano) surface which does not possess any full strong exceptional collections consisting of line bundles (\cite{HP06,HP08}), and it is also worthwhile to mention that there is a smooth toric Fano variety $X$ such that we cannot choose full strong exceptional collections from the set $\mk D_X$ \cite{LM10}.

-Because our exceptional collections consist of line bundles, the corresponding quivers, Gram matrices etc., is easy to compute.
-Furthermore because our construction of the collections seems canonical, they behave well as in Step 1 above.
-We expect that there must be several applications of our choice of exceptional collections.
-In fact, as its application, we can prove the derived equivalence between some smooth toric $3$-folds connected by a flop.
+Because our exceptional collections consist of line bundles, the corresponding quivers, Gram matrices etc., should be rather easy to be computed.
+Furthermore our collection exhibits nice properties, as it behaves well as in Step 1 above.

 The structure of this paper is as follows: In \S \ref{sec:generator}, we give some basic definitions on the derived categories of coherent sheaves.
-In \S \ref{sec:toric}, we explain several notion on toric varieties and refer some useful results for smooth toric Fano $3$-folds.
+In \S \ref{sec:toric}, we explain several notion on toric varieties and cite some useful results for smooth toric Fano $3$-folds.
 We also explain how to determine the set $\mk D_X$, following Thomsen.
 In \S \ref{section:Examples}, we actually determine it for several toric varieties.
-In \S \ref{sec:Bondal}, we show Bondal's conjecture for maximal smooth toric Fano $3$-folds.
+In \S \ref{sec:Bondal}, we prove Bondal's conjecture for maximal smooth toric Fano $3$-folds.
 In \S \ref{sec:birational}, we accomplish Step 1 above and give the proof of Theorem \ref{thm:main1}.
 In Theorem \ref{thm:surface} we also obtain a similar result in the surface case to Theorem \ref{thm:main1}.
-In \S \ref{sec:flop}, using exceptional collections we constructed above, we show the derived equivalence between some smooth toric $3$-folds connected by a flop.

 \paragraph{Notation and conventions} For a smooth variety $X$, we denote the bounded derived category of coherent sheaves on $X$ by $D^b(X)$. \emph{$T$-invariant} is an abbreviation of \emph{torus invariant}.
 For objects $\mc E, \mc F\in D^b(X)$, we define